Hard to Handle (song)

 "Hard to Handle" is a 1968 song written by American soul singer Otis Redding along with Al Bell and Allen Jones.
 Originally recorded by Redding, it was released in 1968 as the B-side to "Amen" (shortly after the singer's sudden death in 1967).
 The song also appears on the 1968 album The Immortal Otis Redding.
 Redding's version reached number 38 on the Billboard R&B chart and number 51 on the pop chart.

-American rock band the Black Crowes covered the song for their 1990 debut album, Shake Your Money Maker, reaching number 26 on the Billboard Hot 100 with their rendition.
+The American rock band the Black Crowes covered the song for their 1990 debut album, Shake Your Money Maker, reaching number 26 on the Billboard Hot 100 with their rendition.